enkidevs/curriculum/lua/lua-core/operators-in-lua-ii/arithmetic-operators-in-lua-iii.md

 The standard order of operations is referred to as PEMDAS or BODMAS.

-PEMDAS stands for parentheses, exponents, multiplication, division, addition, subtraction
+PEMDAS stands for parentheses, exponents, multiplication, division, addition, subtraction.

-BOMDAS stands for brackets, orders, division and multiplication, and addition and subtraction
+BOMDAS stands for brackets, orders, division and multiplication, and addition and subtraction.